 Bidnija is the second smallest residential village in Malta and is another countryside paradise.
 The village is located in between two big valleys that extend into other valleys in the area.
 Bidnija is home to some good horse riding facilities.
 One characteristic of the village are the protected olive trees found here known by the name of ‘Bidni’, thus the name Bidnija.
 These olive trees date back to more than 5,000 years and are a major source of olive oil on the island.

 Wardija is another village situated on a hill, this time enjoying stunning views over Xemxija and St.Paul’s Bay.
 Some interesting chapels are found here which were built by nobles as a place of worship.
-Notable are the St Simon chapel which is built in a neo-gothic style and The Our Lady of Grace chapel with its beautiful altarpiece.
+Of particular interest are the St Simon chapel which is built in a neo-gothic style and The Our Lady of Grace chapel with its beautiful altarpiece.

 Aituated between Siggiewi and Rabat, Girgenti is beautiful for its fertile fields and small valleys.
 The area hosts an 18th century Inquisitor’s Palace, which is the residence of Prime Minister of Malta during summer.
 The Palace is open to the public only on certain open days.